Kristina01111000/Drws_site/README.md

 - not working after update of theme, login button going to membership levels

-Next call:

-- does he actually want the hot links a different color
+To Do:

 - powerpoint course? -> in google drive, make a quiz, upload it to the site, break it up
-- layout of welcome page?
-	- other sections in welcome page
-	- include link to courses?
-	- will link to this page after login once it is done

-- activity page is showing membership levels to dr w
-	- clicking on login sends him to /membership-account/membership-levels
-	- he doesn't have a membership level assigned, and can't click into one on his admin account
 - add easier logout to page
-- change url of welcome page to home

 - make philosopher's corner different: make it bigger, put picture of philosopher in
-- make quick bites of the articles he sent, link to full articles in a read more section
+- make quick bites of the articles he sent, link to full articles in a read more section -> don;t link the articles yet, want to figure out a archive system that he likes
 	- ie did you know that ....... then link
 	- make them engaging and quick
 	- studies show you can improve you brain by eating more vegetables